-- 1. Click the MBIE IMS Portal link (ims.msi.govt.nz/). - 2.
-Type your Username and Password. - 3.
-Click the Login Securely button.
+- 1. Copy and paste the MBIE IMS Portal link (ims.msi.govt.nz/) into Chrome or Firefox.

+- 2. Type your Username and Password.

+- Click the Login Securely button.

 The portal's Home screen displays.

-■ To log out of the portal:
+To log out of the portal:

-- 1. Do one of the following: - Click the Logout hyperlink (located top right of the Home screen). - Click the (UN) (where UN is your initials) located top right of assessment Scoring page.
+- 1. Do one of the following: - > Click the Logout hyperlink (located top right of the Home screen). - > Click the (where UN is your initials) located top right of assessment Scoring page.